-The Temple Mount – an Up Close Look - Tour in Hebrew
+The Temple Mount – an Up Close Look - (in Hebrew)

 *The tours are in Hebrew

-The Temple Mount, with the Dome of the Rock and al-Aqsa mosque, is the most prominent and distinct symbol on the skyline of Jerusalem.
+The Temple Mount, with the Dome of the Rock and al-Aqsa Mosque, is one of the most prominent symbols on the skyline of Jerusalem.
 The rectangular complex measures 150,000 square meters and occupies one-sixth of the area of the Old City of Jerusalem.